Leica M10-P vs Sony A9 II

 Studio photographers will appreciate that the Sony A9 II (unlike the M10-P) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the M10-P and the A9 II are recent models that are part of the current product line-up.
 The M10-P replaced the earlier Leica M9-P, while the A9 II followed on from the Sony A9.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.
+Further information on the features and operation of the M10-P and A9 II can be found, respectively, in the Leica M10-P Manual (free pdf) or the online Sony A9 II Manual.

 So what is the bottom line?
 Is there a clear favorite between the Leica M10-P and the Sony A9 II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.